ua-2025q3-astr501-513/p1-head-empty-no-thought/README.md

 To form team, come up with a unique team name and put it in this [GitHub Classroom link](https://classroom.github.com/a/nqfiwWTG).

+## Documentation customization from the Team (woohoo!)

+The Head Empty, No Thoughts™ team aims to implement a 2D N-body ODE solver combined with an IMF integrator to simulate some elementary-level stellar cluster dynamics and evolution process.
+If this sounds fun, feel free to reach out to any of us and say something!
+True work won't begin until week of Sept 29 (which, yeah, probably is too late).

+Additionally, the presentation slides are available [here](https://docs.google.com/presentation/d/1UEkMNe21g3MoQCzrra4jgIt7j6J2d666Kll3J-W7jzA/edit?usp=sharing) (will be released after the presentation in-class is done).

 ## Timeline & Deliverables

 * Prsentation dates: